alaa-s-yehia/RamadanPeriodTracker/README.md

 ##User Stories
 - As a user, I want to be able to add when my period arrives to the month
-- As a user, I want to be able to track my mood during that month
+- As a user, I want to be able to track my mood during that day
 - As a user, I want to be able to track the number of days I need to make up my fast
 - As a user, I want to be able to input when I fasted a day